cuijiancorbin/EEG-based-Cross-Subject-Driver-Drowsiness-Recognition-with-an-Interpretable-CNN/README.md

 If you have any problems, please Contact Dr. Cui Jian at cuij0006@ntu.edu.sg

-Known Issue: The code has been tested on library mne v0.18 and v0.19.2.
+Known Issue: The file "VisTechnique.py" has been tested on library mne v0.18 and v0.19.2.
 It works perfectly for v0.18, while there will be some Deprecation Warnings for v0.19.2.